-There is a real need of reform in our healthcare system to reduce costs and expand access to quality care for all Americans.
+It’s no secret that we need to make real reforms in our health care system to expand access to quality care for all Americans and reduce costs.
 We must also protect the sanctity of human life and prevent the misuse of federal taxpayer dollars for abortion.

 Streamlining the FDA Approval Process for Prescription Drugs and Medical Devices